ray-project/ray/doc/source/rllib.rst

-RLLib: A Scalable Reinforcement Learning Library
+RLlib: A Scalable Reinforcement Learning Library
 ================================================

 This document describes how to apply RLlib to problems.
-For a more technical overview of RLLib internals (e.g. if you're interested in developing new algorithms), see the `RLlib README <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.
+For a more technical overview of RLlib internals (e.g. if you're interested in developing new algorithms), see the `RLlib README <https://github.com/ray-project/ray/tree/master/python/ray/rllib>`__.

-RLLib currently provides the following algorithms:
+RLlib currently provides the following algorithms:

 -  `Proximal Policy Optimization <https://arxiv.org/abs/1707.06347>`__ which
    is a proximal variant of `TRPO <https://arxiv.org/abs/1502.05477>`__.